vuikit/vuikit/README.md

 ### Dropdown

-Similar as with Modal, transition styles must be reseted.
+Similar as with Modal, Dropdown transition styles must be reseted.

 ```css
 // reset hardcoded transitions